RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

    -
 ## 1. App Engine

+Introduction:

+Launch Year: 2008 (First cloud service by Google!)
+What it is: A Platform as a Service (PaaS) that allows developers to deploy applications without managing infrastructure.
+Primary Use Cases: Web apps, APIs, and backend services.

 ### These are the Key Features of an App Engine:
 ✅ Fully managed runtime environments (Python, Java, Go, Node.js, PHP, Ruby, etc.).
 ✅ Automatic scaling & load balancing.